 About this project

-The U.S. Energy History Visualization project is motivated by proposals to transform the world’s energy and our belief that history matters: past U.S. energy transitions can help us understand our potential future path.
+The Mapping Energy History project is motivated by proposals to transform the world’s energy and our belief that history matters: past energy transitions can help us understand our potential future path.

-The interactive visualization shows 200 years of evolving energy use in America as an animated Sankey diagram.
+This interactive visualization shows 200 years of evolving energy use in America as an animated Sankey diagram.
 Line widths represent per capita energy flows each year from primary energy sources (left) to final uses (right).
-The project is an effort of University of Chicago’s Center for Robust Decision-making on Climate and Energy Policy (RDCEP), and its research is documented in Suits, Matteson, and Moyer, 2020, “Energy Transitions in U.S. History: 1800–2019” and its extensive supporting information.
-(This paper is currently under peer review and is available here as a preprint.)
-See also www.rdcep.org for further information.
-Data are available on request.
+The research is documented in Suits, Matteson, and Moyer, “Energy Transitions in U.S. History: 1800–2019” and its extensive supporting information.
+(This paper is available here as a preprint.)
+This animation is part of a larger ongoing effort to assess and visualize the history of energy usage and energy infrastructure: see also our visualization of U.S. long-lived energy infrastructure and its valuation at us.infrastructure.rdcep.org.
+In late 2026 we will be releasing a similar Sankey visualization of China’s energy history, and an interactive version that allows users to upload their own datasets.

 Features